Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

     default = ["jenkins-server", "docker-server"]
 }
 ```
-I replaced the region, security group ID, and key pair name with my specific values for this project.
+Replace the region, security group ID, and key pair name with my specific values for this project.

 5. Execute the Terraform Configuration
-Next, I initialized and applied the Terraform configuration:
+Next, Initialize and apply the Terraform configuration:
 ```
 terraform init
 terraform fmt